mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/uninstalling/index.md

 ---

-**Warning:** Do not use the GUI or CLI (Marathon) to create or destroy services managed by Edge-LB.
-Operations must be performed exclusively through the Edge-LB CLI.
+<p class="message--warning"><strong>WARNING: </strong>Do not use the GUI or CLI (Marathon) to create or destroy services managed by Edge-LB.
+Operations must be performed exclusively through the Edge-LB CLI.</p>

 1. Deleting pools will automatically uninstall managed load balancers.
 Delete each pool with this command.